 The stage-2 flow for the steering of UE in HPLMN or VPLMN after registration is indicated in figure C.3.1.
 The selected PLMN can be the HPLMN or a VPLMN.
 The AMF is located in the selected PLMN.
 The procedure is triggered:

-- If the HPLMN UDM supports obtaining a list of preferred PLMN/access technology combinations or a secured packet from the SOR-AF, the HPLMN policy for the SOR-AF invocation is present in the HPLMN UDM and the SOR-AF provides the HPLMN UDM with a new list of preferred PLMN/access technology combinations or a secured packet for a UE identified by SUPI.
+- If the HPLMN UDM supports obtaining a list of preferred PLMN/access technology combinations and SOR-CMCI, if any, or a secured packet from the SOR-AF, the HPLMN policy for the SOR-AF invocation is present in the HPLMN UDM and the SOR-AF provides the HPLMN UDM with a new list of preferred PLMN/access technology combinations or a secured packet for a UE identified by SUPI.
 If the ME of the UE supports the SOR-CMCI, the SOR-AF may provide the SOR-CMCI otherwise the SOR-AF shall not provide the SOR-CMCI; or

 NOTE 0: The SOR-AF can determine that the ME of the UE supports the SOR-CMCI if the Nsoraf_SoR_Info service operation has returned the "ME support of SOR-CMCI" indicator.
+How the SOR-AF determines that the USIM for the indicated SUPI supports SOR-CMCI is implementation specific.

-NOTE 0a: The secured packet provided by the SOR-AF can include SOR-CMCI only if the SOR-AF has determined that the ME of the UE supports the SOR-CMCI.
+NOTE 0a: The secured packet provided by the SOR-AF can include SOR-CMCI only if the SOR-AF has determined that the ME of the UE supports the SOR-CMCI and the USIM of the indicated SUPI supports SOR-CMCI.
+Otherwise if only the "ME support of SOR-CMCI" indicator is stored for the UE, then SOR-CMCI, if any, cannot be included in the secured packet.

-- When a new list of preferred PLMN/access technology combinations or a secured packet becomes available in the HPLMN UDM (i.e. retrieved from the UDR).
+- When a new list of preferred PLMN/access technology combinations, SOR-CMCI, if any, or a secured packet becomes available in the HPLMN UDM (i.e. retrieved from the UDR).
 If the "ME support of SOR-CMCI" indicator is stored for the UE, the HPLMN UDM shall obtain the SOR-CMCI, if available, otherwise the HPLMN UDM shall not obtain the SOR-CMCI.

 NOTE 1: Based on operator deployment and policy, if the UDM receives the list of preferred PLMN/access technology combinations and SOR-CMCI, if any, from the UDR, and the UDM supports communication with the SP-AF, the UDM can send this list and SOR-CMCI to the SP-AF requesting it to provide this information in a secured packet as defined in 3GPP TS 29.544 [71].